Esophageal food bolus obstruction: Endoscopic

 The Roth net can be inserted through the endoscope to remove pieces of the obstructed food.

 The standard treatment of food bolus obstruction is the use of endoscopy or fibre-optic cameras inserted by mouth into the esophagus.
 Endoscopes can be used to diagnose the cause of the food bolus obstruction, as well as to remove the obstruction.
-Traditional endoscopic techniques involved the use of an overtube, a plastic tube inserted into the esophagus prior to the removal of the food bolus, in order to reduce the risk of aspiration into the lungs at the time of endoscopy.
-However, the "push technique", which involves insufflating air into the esophagus, and gently pushing the bolus toward the stomach instead, has emerged as a common and safe way of removing the obstruction.
+Traditional endoscopic techniques involved the use of an overtube, a plastic tube inserted into the esophagus prior to the removal of the food bolus, to reduce the risk of aspiration into the lungs at the time of endoscopy.
+However, the "push technique", which involves insufflating air into the esophagus and gently pushing the bolus toward the stomach instead, has emerged as a common and safe way of removing the obstruction.

 Other tools may be used to remove food boluses.
 The Roth Net is a mesh net that can be inserted through the endoscope, and opened and closed from the outside; it can be used to retrieve pieces of obstructed food.
-Snares, which are normally used to remove polyps can be used to macerate the food causing the obstruction.
+Snares, which are normally used to remove polyps, can be used to macerate the food causing the obstruction.
 Dormia baskets, which are metal baskets used to remove stones from the common bile duct in a procedure known as endoscopic retrograde cholangiopancreatography, can be opened and closed from the outside in a similar manner to macerate food and facilitate removal.
 Forceps used for biopsies can also be employed in a similar manner.